The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: Introduction

-After the recent announcements, a variety of explanations of the SGWB was proposed: cosmic strings~\cite{Ellis:2023tsl, Wang:2023len, King:2023cgv}, domain walls~\cite{Guo:2023hyp, Kitajima:2023cek, Bai:2023cqj, King:2023cgv}, a first-order phase transition~\cite{Zu:2023olm, Han:2023olf, Megias:2023kiy, Fujikura:2023lkn}, inflation (first-order GWs)~\cite{Vagnozzi:2023lwo}, second-order (scalar-induced) GWs and PBHs~\cite{Franciolini:2023pbf}, parametric resonance in the early dark energy model~\cite{Kitajima:2023mxn}, turbulence due to the primordial magnetic field~\cite{Li:2023yaj}, axion-like particles and gravitational atoms~\cite{Yang:2023aak}.
-In addition, the importance of softening of the equation-of-state by the QCD crossover was pointed out~\cite{Franciolini:2023wjm}, the effects of the SGWB on neutrino oscillations were discussed~\cite{Lambiase:2023pxd}, and probing dark matter density was discussed in the context of supermassive binary BH mergers~\cite{Ghoshal:2023fhh}.
+After the recent announcements, a variety of explanations of the SGWB were proposed: cosmic strings~\cite{Ellis:2023tsl, Wang:2023len, King:2023cgv}, domain walls~\cite{Guo:2023hyp, Kitajima:2023cek, Bai:2023cqj, King:2023cgv}, a first-order phase transition~\cite{Zu:2023olm, Han:2023olf, Megias:2023kiy, Fujikura:2023lkn}, inflation (first-order GWs)~\cite{Vagnozzi:2023lwo}, second-order (scalar-induced) GWs and PBHs~\cite{Franciolini:2023pbf, Cai:2023dls}, parametric resonance in the early dark energy model~\cite{Kitajima:2023mxn}, turbulence due to the primordial magnetic field~\cite{Li:2023yaj}, axion-like particles and gravitational atoms~\cite{Yang:2023aak}.
+In addition, the importance of softening of the equation of state by the QCD crossover was pointed out~\cite{Franciolini:2023wjm}, the effects of the SGWB on neutrino oscillations were discussed~\cite{Lambiase:2023pxd}, and probing dark matter density was discussed in the context of supermassive binary BH mergers~\cite{Ghoshal:2023fhh}.